Columbia, SC Dog Bites

 A dog owner in South Carolina is required to register and confine a dog known to have attacked or to be likely to attack people without being provoked.
 South Carolina law (SC Code Section 47-3-10) declares that such an animal is a “vicious dog.”

-• The owner knows or reasonably should know has a propensity, tendency, or disposition to attack unprovoked.
+• Whose owner knows, or reasonably should know, has a propensity, tendency, or disposition to attack unprovoked

 South Carolina criminal law also specifies a series of penalties for the owner of a dog that has attacked and injured a person or another domestic animal.
 South Carolina civil law allows those who have been injured by dangerous dogs to demand compensation for their losses from the dog’s owner.

-It should be understood that a dog owner cannot be held responsible if the dog attack victim provoked or harassed the dog and that is what caused the dog to attack.
-However, this may not apply to a young or mentally challenged victim who is shown to have been incapable of understanding the consequences of their actions.
+It should be understood that a dog owner cannot be held responsible if the person whom the dog attacked provoked or harassed the dog, causing the dog to attack.
+However, this may not apply to a young child or mentally challenged victim who is shown to have been incapable of understanding the consequences of their actions.

 The liability rules do not apply to dogs working with law enforcement or other government agencies if the police dog’s actions were within the agency’s mandate and regulations and do not constitute excessive force.